vermegi/spring-cloud-gh-actions-sample/README.md

 1. Select *Run workflow* > *Run workflow*.

 1. This will start a new workflow run and deploy the necessary infrastructure.

+# How this workflow behaves

+There are 2 CD workflows in this repo, [simple_deploy.yml](..github/workflows/simple-deploy.yml) and [blue-green-deploy.yml](.github/workflows/blue-green-deploy.yml).
+The first workflow can be manually started and will deploy to the default deployment slot.

+The blue-green-deploy.yml workflow is automatically triggered on push and will deploy to a new deployment slot, swap the deployment slots and delete the old slot.